ESDLMapEditorESSIM/ESDLValidator/README.md

 # ESDL-Tools
-Service with tools for the ESDL ecore model, the service currently supports functionality for validating an ESDL model against validation schema's.
-In the future this service will have more functionalit such as getting statistics from an ESDL.
+Service with tools for the ESDL ecore model, the service currently supports functionality for validating an ESDL model against user defined validation schemas.

-## Setup dev environment
+## Endpoints
+Swagger documentation of the endpoints can be viewed by navigating to the root of the service.
+The services does not contain authentication/authorization, this can be done within your own setup with something like traefik.

+### schema
+This endpoint can be used to manage the validation schemas.
+Validation schemas are used to validate an ESDL document.
+Make sure to not open up POST/PUT/PATCH/DELETE to the public.

+- retrieve all schemas ```GET /schema```
+- post a new schema ```POST /schema```

+### validation
+- validate an esdl document against one or more schemas ```POST /validation```

+### stats
+- Not implemented yet

+## validation schema
+ToDo: information about validation schemas

+## Local development
 Setup a development environment using virtual environment and install the dependencies

 ### Virtual environment